Summary of our market study

 2.4 The rise of digital viewing of sporting events

 New digital channels such as computers, tablets and smartphones are increasingly competing with the media that traditionally broadcast sporting events.
-According to the CNDS, the classic model of a single broadcast on a given channel is gradually being replaced by a model of "targeted information flows" that adapt to viewer preferences.
+According to the CNDS, the traditional model of a single broadcast on a given channel is gradually being replaced by a model of "targeted information flows" that adapt to viewer preferences.
 In France, * out of ** Internet users are "passionate about sports information on their computer screen", making France the world champion in terms of digital visits to sports sites, according to the same source.

 2.5 New sports practices and new players